-The Alward family will be moving to Chilliwack in the fall to a new multigenerational home and would welcome your visit when you are in the area.
+The Alward family currently live in Chilliwack and would welcome your visit when you are in the area.

 Silas graduated from university in Ottawa in 2006 with a BSC in Microbiology after which they felt the Lord calling them back to Kenya.